Maskless Trump tosses hats to Minnesota crowd hours before positive COViD test

 Reports from the White House indicate that the 74-year-old Trump is experiencing "mild symptoms."
 Trump's October 1 positive test means that the supporters who received the hats from the President could have contracted the virus.

-Democratic nominee Joe Biden, who debated with Trump on September 29, tested negative on October 2, but will be continually tested.
+Democratic nominee Joe Biden, who debated with Trump on September 29, tested negative on October 2, but will be continually tested as per the standard incubation period.